 Consider essential oils

-Oils such as carrot seed, cypress, lavender, and rosemary – just to name a few – all have regenerative, soothing, and balancing properties that can improve the condition of the scalp and promote hair growth.
-Essential oils are increasingly popular as a healthier alternative.
-So nowadays these are easy to find online or in health stores.
+Oils such as carrot seed, cypress, lavender, and rosemary – just to name a few – all have regenerative, soothing, and balancing properties that can improve the condition of the scalp and aid healthy hair growth.
+Essential oils are increasingly popular as a healthy option.
+These are easy to find online or in health stores.
 Add a few drops to your scalp during your scalp massage and benefit from everything that the oils have to offer.